The radio detection and accretion properties of the peculiar nuclear transient AT 2019avd: Discussion

-This transient shows peculiar radio properties.
-Firstly, we examine the radio loudness, $R=L_{\rm radio}/L_{\rm disc}$, where $L_{\rm radio}$ is typically measured at 5\,GHz and $L_{\rm disc}$ is measured as the B-band luminosity (4400\,\AA, \citealt{kellermann89}) or the 2--10\,keV X-ray luminosity \citep{terashima03}.
+Next, we examine the radio loudness, $R=L_{\rm radio}/L_{\rm disc}$, where $L_{\rm radio}$ is typically measured at 5\,GHz and $L_{\rm disc}$ is measured as the B-band luminosity (4400\,\AA, \citealt{kellermann89}) or the 2--10\,keV X-ray luminosity \citep{terashima03}.
 This parameter $R$ is used to distinguish between radio-quiet non-jetted and radio-loud jetted AGN \citep{padovani17}.
-Unfortunately, we cannot estimate a robust $R$ at the VLA detection because the X-ray spectrum is dominated by the background at energies above 2\,keV and the B-band flux basically maintains at the host galaxy level.
+Unfortunately, we cannot estimate a robust $R$ at the VLA detection because the X-ray spectrum is dominated by the background at energies above 2\,keV and the B-band flux is basically at the host galaxy level.
 At the time of the 5\,GHz VLBA detection ($L_{\rm radio}\sim4.0\times 10^{37}\rm \,erg s^{-1}$), we opt for the 2--10\,keV X-ray luminosity to estimate $L_{\rm disc}$ since the X-ray spectrum hardens.
 In order to obtain a robust measurement, we jointly fitted the XRT spectra from MJD~59483 to 59725 (the X-ray flux remained constant in this period).
 The corresponding X-ray luminosity is $L_{\rm X}=(2.5$--$13.0)\times10^{40}\rm \,erg\,s^{-1}$, and hence the radio loudness is $\log{R_{\rm X}} = -(2.8$--$3.5)$, which is higher than the value of $-4.5$ used to distinguish between the radio-quiet and -loud regimes \citep{terashima03}.
 This indicates that the source was in a radio-loud state at the VLBA epoch with a radio power similar to those of nearby low-luminosity AGN (e.g. \citealt{nagar05,baldi21b}).

-Secondly, the flux densities derived from the VLA and VLBA observations differ by a factor $\sim$3, which could reconcile with an intrinsic radio variability of the source, assuming related to BH accretion (for typical radio-quiet AGN, \citealt{panessa19}).
+The flux densities derived from the 10-GHz VLA and 5-GHz VLBA observations differ by a factor $\sim$2, which could reconcile with an intrinsic radio variability of the source, assuming related to BH accretion (for typical radio-quiet AGN, \citealt{panessa19}).
 The VLA spectral index measured at the second optical flare, $\alpha_{\rm 9-11.1\,GHz}\sim -1$, significantly differs from the VLBA spectral index measured during the optical/X-ray luminosity drop (more than a year later), $\alpha_{\rm 1.6-5\,GHz}\sim 1$.
-As our observations probed different frequency ranges at different times and physical scales, the possible interpretations on the steep-spectrum emission at lower radio frequencies and the inverted-spectrum emission at higher radio frequencies are not univocal and are discussed below:
+As our observations probed different frequency ranges at different times and physical scales, the possible interpretations on the steep-spectrum emission at higher frequencies and the inverted-spectrum emission at lower frequencies are not univocal and are discussed below: